 Making it easier to work with Project notes in NotePlan.
 Start, regularly review, pause, complete and cancel projects.
 Inspired by the PARA and 'Getting Things Done' methods, but more widely applicable.

-This plugin lets you easily a single list of active projects, and their progress towards completion.
+This plugin lets you easily a single list of active Projects, and their progress towards completion.
 It helps regularly review Project notes -- an approach that will be familiar to people who use David Allen's Getting Things Done methodology, or any other where regular reviews are important.

 The /project lists command shows the Project Review List screen, showing the projects due for review from various different NotePlan folders: